 That's what this passage is about.
 Two lambs a day will eventually add up to more than the staggering cost of building and furnishing the tabernacle.

-And the whole thing is just to atone for sin.
-In fact, it's just to set the place up to for someone to atone for sin.
+And this is all just to atone for sin.
+Actually, it's not even that.
+It's just to set the place up to for someone to atone for sin.

-This symbolizes the incredible cost that sin has laid on the world.
+This displays the incredible cost that sin has laid on the world.
 Just try to imagine the sum total of all the pain and grief caused by sin.